geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 (4, 'First, solve the problem.
-Then, write the code.', 'John Johnson'), (5, 'Java is to JavaScript what car is to Carpet.', 'Chris Heilmann'), (6, 'Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.', 'John Woods'), (7, 'I\'m not a great programmer; I\'m just a good programmer with great habits.', 'Kent Beck'), (8, 'Truth can only be found in one place: the code.', 'Robert C. Martin'), (9, 'If you have to spend effort looking at a fragment of code and figuring out what it\'s doing, then you should extract it into a function and name the function after the \"what\".', 'Martin Fowler'), (10, 'The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming.', 'Donald Knuth'), (11, 'SQL, Lisp, and Haskell are the only programming languages that I’ve seen where one spends more time thinking than typing.', 'Philip Greenspun'), (12, 'Deleted code is debugged code.', 'Jeff Sickel'),
+Then, write the code.', 'John Johnson'), (5, 'Java is to JavaScript what car is to Carpet.', 'Chris Heilmann'), (6, 'Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.', 'John Woods'), (7, "I'm not a great programmer; I'm just a good programmer with great habits.", 'Kent Beck'), (8, 'Truth can only be found in one place: the code.', 'Robert C. Martin'), (9, "If you have to spend effort looking at a fragment of code and figuring out what it's doing, then you should extract it into a function and name the function after the 'what'.", 'Martin Fowler'), (10, 'The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming.', 'Donald Knuth'), (11, 'SQL, Lisp, and Haskell are the only programming languages that I’ve seen where one spends more time thinking than typing.', 'Philip Greenspun'), (12, 'Deleted code is debugged code.', 'Jeff Sickel'),